Apple unveils 2020 iPhone SE with 4.7-inch screen and A13 Bionic processor - Matridox

 Below the screen is a fan favorite: Touch ID.
 For all of the sticklers who hate Face ID and refuse to give up an old iPhone 8 or 7 because they don’t wanna ditch their beloved fingerprint reader, the iPhone SE is for you.

-Under the hood, you get the A13 Bionic processor (the same one in the iPhone 11 and 11 Pro) along with 4GB of RAM.
-I don’t have an exact size for the battery yet, but Apple claims it can last all day.
-Unfortunately, if it’s the same size as the 8’s, I wouldn’t bank on that claim.
-That phone had some pretty weak stamina.
+Under the hood, you get the A13 Bionic processor (the same one in the iPhone 11 and 11 Pro) along with 3GB of RAM.
+The battery is 1,821mAh which is the same size as the 8’s, I wouldn’t bank on the new SE having good battery life, though.
+The 8 had some pretty weak stamina.

 You also get Wi-Fi 6, dual SIM slots (one physical, one e-SIM), Gigabyte LTE, iOS 13, and IP67 certification.